rileydakota/nku-cyber-2021-iac-security/README.md

 - All of these need to be periodically rotated - which also requires cooking up automation (Rotate the AK/SK and then update the value) or doing it manually

 Our example is making use of the GitHub Actions OAuth capability (At the time of writing - still super new) - which basically allows us to provide temporary credentials to our CI/CD workflow by trusting GitHub (And that particular Repo, or even down to the branch level of this Repo if we so wish) to Federate to our AWS Account using OAuth.
 Credit to Aidan Steele and the on his super helpful guide on getting this setup [here](https://awsteele.com/blog/2021/09/15/aws-federation-comes-to-github-actions.html) and the AWS GitHub Actions Repo found [here](https://github.com/aws-actions/configure-aws-credentials)

+One thing that I didn't implement for demo for the sake of keeping the demo environment simple was utilizing seperate sets of credentials (or Environments/AWS Accounts) for executing Terraform Plans on pull requests - technically in this workflow the same level of privilege is used when running Terraform in the Pull Request to get the plan.
+In a Production environment, you should either
+- Have seperate creds to be used for pull request workflows and merges to main, to avoid exposing privileged credentials to a smart attacker without an approval
+- Have a seperate staging/Dev environment where stacks are deployed to and planned against in pull requests
+- A "pull" based CI/CD workflow, where the configs are automatically pulled from source control as opposed to being pushed, can mitigate the credential risk

 Lastly - to my point of talking about monitoring credentials for abuse/theft, I have actually included a sample AWS Lambda Function that can take the input of a CloudTrail event, check if the role in use is our Pipeline Credential, and then if source IP Address is not a known IP Address utilized by GitHub Actions (They publish those via their metadata API, see their documentation [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) and the actual API in question [here](https://docs.github.com/en/rest/reference/meta)).
 Obviouly the detection logic is specific to the setup of the demo architecture, and would also be better for production by periodically copying the IP Addresses to an S3 Bucket, and then having our automation read from that and cache it (Out of scope, unless I manage to get around to it before the talk :smirk: ).
 [Check out the code for that](examples/github_cred_theft/handler.py).